Pradip7285/BizStream/README.md

 # Bezstreem 🤖

-Bezstreem is a Telegram automation bot designed to simplify and streamline daily operations on the  BEVCO portal.
+Bezstreem is a Telegram automation bot designed to simplify and streamline daily operations on the  BEV** portal.
 It helps generate invoices, stock reports, and inventory downloads efficiently with a simple chat interface.
 Ideal for authorized users who manage retail or distribution tasks.

 ## Features 🚀